cksystemsteaching/selfie/grader/HOWTO.md

 ### Creating a private clone of selfie

-First [install](../README.md) selfie either in the cloud or locally on your machine unless you have already done that.
+First [install](../README.md) selfie either in the cloud or locally on your machine.

 Then, on the web: